Notes on the Geography of Singapore: Singapore Modern

 In the 1930s, Singapore had a population of about 600,000 people.
 Most lived in kampongs or villages that planners described as squalid and fetid.
 A sixth of all the deaths in Singapore in those days came from tuberculosis.
 Little was done until 1960, when a massive program of public housing began.
 Today, about 85% of Singapore's 3,000,000 people live in apartments built by the government over the last 40 years.
 The quality of those apartments has risen steadily over the years.
 Here's an early version.

-The scale of things grew large--by most accounts, too large.
+The scale of things grew--by most accounts, too much.
 Here's an example from Chinatown, near People's Park.
 A Home Ownership Scheme in 1964 began encouraging purchase of the apartments.

 Apartments grew larger, too: in 1971, for example, 5-room apartments were introduced.
-New towns were established, in part on the 44 percent of the island's land that the government already owned--an inheritance from the British.
-Some of the new towns were large: Clementi, Bedok, and Woodlands, for example,each had housing for 200,000 people.
+Also, new towns were established, in part on the 44 percent of the island's land that the government already owned--an inheritance from the British.
+Some of the new towns were large: Clementi, Bedok, and Woodlands, for example, each had housing for 200,000 people.

 Rather than create Stalinesque monstrosities, the government began experimenting in the 1980s with pitched roofs, overhanging eaves, and tall windows.
 The results don't compare with the luxurious private housing in neighborhoods like Bukit Timah or Katon, but they're impressive.
 Here, starting with this picture, is a tour at Boon Lay, near the industrial center of Jurong, at the southwest corner of the island.
 There are comparable centers at Woodlands, Tampines, and Seletar.